 Caloric Intake, Running The Numbers For Health

-Caloric consumption and exercise are equally important not only for losing weight but for maintaining and gaining weight.
+Caloric consumption and exercise are equally crucial for losing weight and maintaining and gaining weight.
 A low caloric intake due to a poor diet can cause slow metabolism and/or loss of muscle mass.
-If you exercise vigorously it is important to replace half of the calories you are burning.
+If you exercise vigorously, replacing half of your burning calories is essential.
 The most common diet question I receive as a personal trainer is, “What diet is best for me?”

 Firstly, let’s address the appropriate role of a physical trainer.
 A standard physical trainer focuses on fitness, exercise plans, and documentation of the client’s statistics and goals.
 Meal plans and diet management are the roles of registered dietitians, not physical trainers.